DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-02-15-some-non-functional-requirement-of-distributed-system.md

     Fault tolerance is the ability of a system that still remains working when one or more components die.
 Then, it can recover to its original state without affecting to the other parts of a system.

+    It means that our system doesn't have the down time even if a part of a system failed.
+This is also a distinction between fault tolerance and high availability.

 - Redundancy

 - Replication